SnoreRax/W_Notes/CTF Tings/Methodology/Notes.md

 1. Remember that the website is always gonna be hosted on `/var/www/html` in the file directory of the server it's hosted on
 2. Always try going to `/robots.txt` just to see if it's there.
 Who knows, might find a nice endpoint
 3. If the website has a lot of endpoints, explore it normally first.
 If not, you can still explore it normally but if anything suspicious comes up use `Inspect Source`
+4. If you see a function in the source code (particularly in _.js files_) that might be of use, try running it in console to still have access to local variables
+5. Use `Burpsuite` or `Network Tool` to see how data is sent/received, it's usually in _JSON_ format

 ## Pwn